esl/MongooseIM/doc/user-guide/Getting-started.md

 mongooseimctl register_identified carol localhost abc123
 mongooseimctl register_identified dan localhost dan
 ```
-Warning: The password is entered manually on the command line, a history is accessible to the command line users.
+Warning: The password is entered manually in the command line and history is accessible to the command line users.
 This method is not recommended for production use, you may prefer for example LDAP.

 You can check that it has correctly been created:
 ```bash